 - It prevents weed growth everywhere in your yard and makes your garden look beautiful and neat.

-Cons Of Landscape Fabric
+Cons Of Landscaping Fabric With Garden Cloth

 - It compacts the soil.
 To be truly healthy, soil needs to be crumbly and loose.